 Rufus & Coco Wee Kitty Clumping Pellets

 Made from clumping corn pellets.
-Rufus & Coco Wee Kitty Clumping Pellets comes from Australia, the litter with corn pellets is highly absorbent and controls odor well, the pellets don’t cling to kitty paws, so there is low tracking possibility.
+Rufus & Coco Wee Kitty Clumping Pellets are manufactured in Australia.
+The litter with corn pellets is highly absorbent and controls odor well, the pellets don’t cling to kitty paws, so there is low tracking possibility.
 However, the downside is that this litter is very dusty.
 It is flushable, breaking down when placed in water.
 It is advised to let the clumps soak in the toilet before flushing them down.
 Check out Rufus & Coco Wee Kitty Litter here

 Frequently Asked Questions About Flushable Cat Litter

 Is flushable cat litter really flushable?
 All the flushable cat litters come with instructions on the packaging.
 There are brands where you must wait for the clumps to dissolve in the toilet before you flush.
-Others require you to flush a little at a time, so follow the instructions as written.
+Others require you to flush a little at a time, so follow the instructions as closely as possible for best results.
 Also, check to see that the litter is made for both sewer and septic tank systems.
-Some are not made for septic tank systems, so it depends on what your system is, and if it says for both systems, then you can safely flush the litter down.
+Some are not made for septic tank systems, so it depends on what your system is, and if it says for both systems, you can safely flush the litter down.

 Is flushable cat litter right for you?

 A with any product, there are pluses and minuses to using flushing cat litter.
 Get all the facts first and check out the flushable cat litters that are available.
-This kind of litter helps to keep the environment cleaner because it does not wind up in landfills and trash dumping sites.
+This kind of litter helps keep the environment cleaner because it does not wind up in landfills and trash dumping sites.
 There are some questions about the flushable litter getting flushed down into the water systems.
-Keep in mind that the flushable cat litters are made of natural ingredients that come from the environment, so after use, they get returned into the environment.
+Keep in mind that the flushable cat litters are made of natural ingredients that come from the environment, so they should be easily returned to the environment after use.